d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-scratch.md

 Just as in linear regression, we represent each example as a vector.
 Since each example is a $28 \times 28$ image, we can flatten each example, treating them as $784$ dimensional vectors.
-In the future, we'll talk about more sophisticated strategies for exploiting the spatial structure in images, but for now we treat each pixel location as just another feature.
+In the future, we will talk about more sophisticated strategies for exploiting the spatial structure in images, but for now we treat each pixel location as just another feature.